Anderson Lyft & Uber Accident and Injury Attorneys

 Anderson, SC is the proud home to Anderson University, which has over 3,000 students.
 Most Uber and Lyft drivers are helping people live, work, attend school, or visit Anderson get to their destination in an inexpensive and convenient way.
 With rideshare companies working as a “middleman” to match drivers and riders, unfortunately sometimes dangerous or reckless drivers can slip through the cracks.
 Careless drivers or companies who fail to properly vet their drivers must be held liable for the injuries and damages they cause.

-At McGowan, Hood & Felder, LLC, we understand how an injury can turn your life upside down.
+At McGowan, Hood, Felder & Phillips, LLC, we understand how an injury can turn your life upside down.
 For several decades, our Anderson personal injury attorneys have earned the respect of our colleagues and of former clients for our ability to aggressively investigate what happened to confirm the facts, to thoroughly prepare your case for trial, and to persuasively argue your case in court.
 We’ll also negotiate for a fair settlement if that’s in your best interests.

 Our lawyers don’t back down from the tough cases.
 Contact us today.